d3/d3-scale/README.md

 Returns a [number format](https://github.com/d3/d3-format) function suitable for displaying a tick value, automatically computing the appropriate precision based on the fixed interval between tick values.
 The specified *count* should have the same value as the count that is used to generate the [tick values](#continuous_ticks).

-The optional *specifier* argument allows a [custom format](https://github.com/d3/d3-format#locale_format) where the precision of the format is automatically substituted by the scale to be appropriate for the tick interval.
+An optional *specifier* allows a [custom format](https://github.com/d3/d3-format#locale_format) where the precision of the format is automatically set by the scale as appropriate for the tick interval.
 For example, to format percentage change, you might say:

 ```js
 var x = d3_scale.linear()